ha1fling/FizzBuzz/README.md

 # FizzBuzz
 ## Coding challenge
-FizzBuzz is a common coding tasks used to test computational thinking and coding ability.
+FizzBuzz is a common coding task used to test computational thinking and coding ability.
 I'm choosing to write these for fun as I havn't used some of these languages in over a year!

 This repo will contain FizzBuzz code using the following languages: